m-jahani/GWAS/README.md

 > VCF = VCF.gz
 >
-> SAMPLE = list of samples too kep in VCF
+> SAMPLE = list of samples to kep in VCF
 >
 > DIR = Directory to save  files for GWAS